finestnothing/notes_collection/Spaces/Work/integration_project/step functions.md

 Each function should have logging
 	Start, end for each function

+Also will want a step function to encrypt files if S3 doesn't

 ## Functions:
 The functions below are subject to change.
 ![[get_df]]